-Viewed by the United Nations and the United States as one of the world's most persecuted minorities, thousands of Rohingya from Myanmar and Bangladesh flee their countries every year in a desperate attempt to reach mainly Muslim-majority countries, Malaysia and Indonesia.
+Rohingya are considered to be one of the world's most persecuted minority groups by the United Nations and the United States.
+Thousands of Rohingya from Myanmar and Bangladesh flee their countries every year in a desperate attempt to reach Muslim-majority countries like Malaysia and Indonesia.

 Why are Rohingya stateless?

-In 2014, the United Nations welcomed political and economic reforms in Myanmar but expressed "serious concern" over the plight of the Rohingya community.
-The UN has demanded "equal access to full citizenship for the Rohingya minority" and ensure their equal access to all services.
+In 2014, the United Nations welcomed political and economic reforms in Myanmar, but expressed "serious concern" over the plight of the Rohingya community.
+The UN has demanded "equal access to full citizenship for the Rohingya minority."

 But Myanmar's government has so far refused to grant citizenship to the Rohingya.
 It views the estimated 1.1 million people as illegal immigrants from neighboring Bangladesh.
 Myanmar also objects to the use of the term "Rohingya" in any UN resolution and says it makes the government's efforts more difficult in addressing the issue.